neurodebian/neurodebian/sphinx/blog/2011/2011-08-23_getting_stuff_packaged.rst

 software can be fixed in a single place and all dependent software automatically benefits from this fix, without further human intervention.
-Only a modular design like this makes it possible to successfully maintain an integrated system of tens of thousands software packages with a reasonable amount of manpower.
+Only a modular design like this makes it possible to successfully maintain an integrated system of tens of thousands of software packages with a reasonable amount of manpower.

 So if your source distribution contains 3rd-party software, clearly